Linaro/website/_posts/current/blog/2021-02-23-upstream-camera-support-for-qualcomm-platforms.md

 * [Jonathan Marek ](https://gitlab.freedesktop.org/flto)for trail-blazing Titan driver work.
 * [Andrey Konovalov ](https://github.com/andrey-konovalov)for testing, finding bugs & being a great sounding board.
 * Qualcomm for sponsoring this work.

+For more information about Linaro and the work we do, [contact us here](https://www.linaro.org/contact/).